cmbi/mrs/README.md

 # Building MRS

-You need gcc 4.6, log4cpp >= 5 and boost >= 1.65 to build MRS. Intel compilers are supported
+Building MRS

-and Visual Studio 2010 is OK too.
+You need gcc 8.3.0 and boost >= 1.65 to build MRS. Intel compilers are supported and Visual Studio 2010 is OK too.

 ## Docker